 I wouldn’t be where I am without God.
 I wouldn’t be where I am without you…my friends, my audience. <3 But I did the work.
 Tears.
 And you have to do the work too.

-It won’t always be easy.
+It won’t always be fast or easy.
 Sometimes, it’ll be downright hard.

 But you just keep putting one foot in front of the other, keep your eyes on the ball…on your dream.
 You’ll get there someday.